VisualFP/docs/SA/design_concept/content/results/results_requirement_validation.typ

     ..validation_result("NFR1", "Platform Compatibility", "The PoC application can be executed on all target platforms.
 The app's compatibility could be improved by switching to a GHCJS-based UI technology.", lightgreen),

-    ..validation_result("NFR2", "Learnability", [This requirement was achieved with some noted.
+    ..validation_result("NFR2", "Learnability", [This requirement was achieved with some notes.
 A more detailed explanation can be found in @validation-nfr2], lightgreen)
   ),
   supplement: "Table",
   kind: "table",